jackretterer/chromaDBDocumentation/docs/guides/running-chroma.md

 chroma_client = chromadb.HttpClient(host='localhost', port=8000)
 ```

 That's it!
 Chroma's API will run in `client-server` mode with just this change.
+If you are interested in getting Chroma to production check out our [Production section](../production/index.md)

 <!-- #### Run Chroma inside your application